picamator/SteganographyKit/README.md

 Detailed description with example can be found in [4] or in "Steganography in Depth" section [5].

 SteganographyKit has implementation of LSB with such conditions:
-* png, jpg or gif images as coverText,
+* png or jpg images as coverText,
 * text as a secretText.

 ### Pure Steganography